-The aetiology and pathogenesis of CIP depends on the specific type of HSAN.
+The etiology and pathogenesis of congenital insensitivity to pain depends on the specific type of HSAN.
 For example:

 - HSAN2D (channelopathy-associated congenital insensitivity to pain): patients have homozygous mutations in the SCN9A gene 4,7.
 This gene encodes for the alpha subunit of a sodium channel (NaV1.7) that is important in peripheral nociception and olfactory nervous pathways 4,7.
 Dysfunction in these channels results in dysfunction in these pathways, leading to the characteristic clinical features of CIP and anosmia 4,7.

 - HSAN4 (congenital insensitivity to pain with anhidrosis): patients have homozygous mutations in the NTRK1 gene 1.
 This gene encodes for the receptors for a nerve growth factor that normally promotes survival of embryonic sensory and sympathetic neurons 1.
 Dysfunction in this factor results in sensory and sympathetic dysfunction, resulting in CIP and anhidrosis clinically 1.

 - HSAN7: patients have mutations in the SCN11A gene, and develop CIP via a similar mechanism to HSAN2D 6.

 There are a large variety of potential radiographic features depending on where and when injuries have been sustained 3,8.
 One series of 20 cases reported the following features 9:

 - acro-osteolysis within the first year of life (100%)

 - limb fractures with prominent periosteal reaction and exuberant callus (100%)

 - brain volume loss with mild ventriculomegaly (50%)